Kazakhmys earnings drop, names new chairman, CFO

 The copper miner said it had appointed former London Metal Exchange boss Simon Heale as chairman and Andrew Southam as chief financial officer, replacing Matthew Hird who steps down in May after six years.
 A new chairman had been expected after Vladimir Kim said in May he planned to step down.

-Earnings before interest, tax, depreciation and amortisation (EBITDA) came in at $1.36 billion (896 million pounds) against $1.96 billion a year ago, excluding the contribution from Kazakhmys's stake in rival FTSE-100 miner ENRC which will be published next month.
+Earnings before interest, tax, depreciation and amortisation (EBITDA) came in at $1.36 billion against $1.96 billion a year ago, excluding the contribution from Kazakhmys's stake in rival FTSE-100 miner ENRC which will be published next month.

 That compared with an estimate of $1.08 billion, according to Thomson Reuters I/B/E/S.